 We might collect information about you through adverts placed in third-party platforms such as LinkedIn, Twitter or Google.
 Whenever you click an advert on these platforms you may be asked to provide details such as:

 Within each of these adverts you will be notified of the legal basis under which your data will be processed.
-This information will be stored on our marketing automation platform Force24 and our CRM system Pipedrive, and will be processed in accordance with this policy.
+This information will be stored on our marketing automation platform Outplay and our CRM systems Salesforce and Pipedrive, and will be processed in accordance with this policy.
+We also use Hubspot, Matomo and Posthog to manage our website analytics and marketing automation.

 We log the IP addresses of everyone who accesses Element.
 This data is used in order to mitigate abuse, debug operational issues, and monitor traffic patterns.
 Our logs are kept for: